DSOlab/StrainWebTool/README.md

 ### Input Files

-To perform the computations, StrainWebTool needs an input file, that holds input data (Figure 2).
+To perform the computations, StrainWebTool needs an input file, that holds input data.
 Usually, this implies a list of GPS/GNSS stations with their ellipsoidal coordinates (aka longitude and latitude) and their respective tectonic velocities (usually estimated using position time-series) along with the corresponding standard deviation values.
 The format of these files, should follow the convention:

 <pre id="block-samp" <samp="">        station-name  longtitude   latitude   Ve     Vn    SigmaVe  SigmaVn  Sne  time-span